 Taking in a lot of light before bed (such as from a phone or computer screen) inhibits melatonin production.
 If you have a condition or lifestyle that keeps you awake at night, your body will adjust to the new sleep schedule and you won’t feel tired when others typically do.

-That’s where melatonin supplements come in.
+That’s where taking melatonin supplements for sleep comes in.
 If your brain isn’t producing enough melatonin to help you sleep, you can take a supplement to help induce it.

 Less is more.
 If you have serious insomnia issues, you might be thinking you should go straight for the highest dose on the shelf.
 Not quite.